aws-amplify/amplify-ui-swift-authenticator/README.md

 More information on setting up and using the Authenticator is in the [Amplify UI Authenticator documentation](https://ui.docs.amplify.aws/swift/connected-components/authenticator).

+This is a test change to validate the release workflow

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.